unicode-org/message-format-wg/spec/formatting.md

          prefix `fmt` with U+2067 RIGHT-TO-LEFT ISOLATE
          and postfix it with U+2069 POP DIRECTIONAL ISOLATE.

-Alternatives to this "compatibility" strategy MAY be provided by implementations, which MAY also introspect the _pattern_'s _text_ values and identify situations where isolate characters are not needed or where additional or different isolation would produce better results.
+Alternatives to this strategy MAY be provided by implementations, which MAY also introspect the _pattern_'s _text_ values and identify situations where isolate characters are not needed or where additional or different isolation would produce better results.